-Fig.17 Forces in the $x_1x_2$ -plane in plane pure shear.
-Shortening direction $x_3$ perpendicular to page.
-Left panel: medium grey - outline of thermodynamic system before loading; dark grey - isotropic contraction due to $\mathbf{f}{op}$ ; light grey - final shape due to normal forces in $x_1$ , and dilational effect of shear forces in $x_1$ and $x_2$ .
+Fig.17 Forces in the x_1x_2 -plane in plane pure shear.
+Shortening direction x_3 perpendicular to page.
+Left panel: medium grey - outline of thermodynamic system before loading; dark grey - isotropic contraction due to \mathbf{f}{op} ; light grey - final shape due to normal forces in x_1 , and dilational effect of shear forces in x_1 and x_2 .
 Right panel.
-Effect of deviatoric forces only, magnitudes of eigendirections of ellipsoid: $x_1$ : 1 $\mathbf{f}n + 2$ $\mathbf{f}s$ , $x_2$ : $^2/2$ $\mathbf{f}s$ .
-Combined effect of forces along $x_1$ and either $x_2$ or $-x_2$ results in conjugate maximum energy release directions (arrows) and joint orientations perpendicular to them (heavy black lines).
+Effect of deviatoric forces only, magnitudes of eigendirections of ellipsoid: x_1 : 1 \mathbf{f}n + 2 \mathbf{f}s , x_2 : $^{2}/2 \mathbf{f}s$.
+Combined effect of forces along x_1 and either x_2 or $-x_2$ results in conjugate maximum energy release directions (arrows) and joint orientations perpendicular to them (heavy black lines).

-Fig.18 Orientations of joints in space, dextral simple shear. $x_i$ : external coordinates; e: extending eigendirection, stable for equilibrium state (elastic loading); c: contracting eigendirection; e': metastable extending eigendirections for non-equilibrium state (cracking, viscous and plastic flow); spirals indicate opposite sense of unbalanced rotational momentum.
-Medium grey plane containing $x_2$ and e: S-plane in SC-fabrics; light and dark grey planes containing c, and perpendicular to the e': joint planes.
-Bulk foliation plane is $x_1x_2$ -plane.
+Fig.18 Orientations of joints in space, dextral simple shear. x_i : external coordinates; e: extending eigendirection, stable for equilibrium state (elastic loading); c: contracting eigendirection; e': metastable extending eigendirections for non-equilibrium state (cracking, viscous and plastic flow); spirals indicate opposite sense of unbalanced rotational momentum.
+Medium grey plane containing x_2 and e: S-plane in SC-fabrics; light and dark grey planes containing c, and perpendicular to the e': joint planes.
+Bulk foliation plane is x_1x_2 -plane.

-Fig.19 Wedell ice shelf.
+Fig.19 Wedell ice shelf, colors indicate ice thickness.
 Dimensions ca.40×30km.
 Ice floating on water is pulled apart by the prevailing wind, opening long cracks ('leads').
 Deformation conditions assumed to be close to plane deformation, with stretch direction oriented NE-SW if vertical image dimension is N. Bottom: the angle predicted in Fig.17 fits well on most natural angles here, with very little natural variation.
-NASA image; http://visibleearth.nasa.gov/view\rec.php?id=451.
+Nasa image; http://visibleearth.nasa.gov/view_rec.php?id=451.

 Fig.20 Pelitic schist, view on the foliation plane.
-Left: Dark elongated spots parallel to lineation: staurolite crystals, white box: pen for scale.
+Left: Dark elongated spots parallel to lineation: staurolite crystals, red: pen for scale.
 Right: Structural interpretation.
-White: stretching lineation; grey: two late joints; black: traces of C-planes on main foliation (S-plane) form conjugate sets, symmetric relative to lineation; characteristically, they occur together, but rarely interfer with one another.
+Green: stretching lineation; red: two late joints; blue: traces of C-planes on main foliation (S-plane) form conjugate sets, symmetric relative to lineation; characteristically, one of the sets (light blue, plunging to right) locally dominates over the other (dark blue, plunging to left).
 The strongly developed intersection structures are substructures of C-planes at a larger scale, two of which, again conjugate, intersect in the picture (darker shaded cross).
-Note rhomboid structure just above pen due to interference of both SC-intersection directions. - Joints (grey), traces of C-planes (black) and C-planes at larger scale (shaded) are all conjugate, and symmetric relative to the stretching lineation (white); the plastic structures (C-planes at small and large scale) show the angle predicted in Fig.17.
-Shear sense, revealed by top-bottom asymmetry of small structures, is background up, observer down.
+Note rhomboid structure just above pen due to interference of both SC-intersection directions. - Joints (red), traces of C-planes (light and dark blue) and C-planes at larger scale (shaded) are all conjugate, and symmetric relative to the stretching lineation (green); the plastic structures (C-planes at small and large scale) show the angle predicted in Fig.17.
+Shear sense revealed by top-bottom asymmetry of small structures is background up, observer down.
 Gove Formation, Rt.101, New Hampshire, USA.

 The model is interpreted to indicate that upon initiation of irreversible processes, started by breaking of bonds (permanent or other), the thermodynamic system of the balanced state decays into two subsystems.
-However, the release of the deviatoric force field is necessarily lopsided (either $\mathbf{f}{dev}$ along $x_1$ and $+x_2$ , or those along $x_1$ and $-x_2$ ) which has the effect that e is reoriented into either metastable eigendirection e'; that is, for the subsystems the rotational momentum is no longer balanced because bonds are broken.
+However, the release of the deviatoric force field is necessarily lopsided (either \mathbf{f}{dev} along x_1 and $+x_2$, or those along x_1 and $-x_2$) which has the effect that e is reoriented into either metastable eigendirection e'; that is, for the subsystems the rotational momentum is no longer balanced because bonds are broken.
 The two sets of subsystems should be rotationally accelerated about c with mutually opposite sense of rotation.
-The decay of e into $e'{left}$ and $e'{right}$ represents a bifurcation event.
+The decay of e into e'{left} and e'{right} represents a bifurcation event.